 That’s right…blood, sweat and tears.
-A month in and I’m freaking ready for battle.
+One month in and I’m ready for battle.
 Me and that lemon chiffon paint.

 And yes, I call our small entrance hallway a foyer.
 Because it’s where we greet our subjects.